Architlall/TDOC-Esolang/README.md

 ```

-As this specific practice is followed in C language and this whole string is inserted into the temp_container to write afterwards in the file...
+As this specific practice is followed in C language and this whole string is inserted into the temp_container to write afterward in the file...

 ### Printing Multi Variables